sourcegraph/learn/posts/learning-react-concepts-with-sourcegraph.md

 State management is an extensive topic in front-end development that allows the sharing of data across components, creating a concrete data structure to represent your React app’s state that you can read and write.
 You can read more about [state and lifecycle](https://reactjs.org/docs/state-and-lifecycle.html) via the React docs.

-The way you approach state management mostly depends on the complexity of your app.
+The way you will approach state management for your app mostly depends on its complexity.
 Many React developers benefit from implementing [hooks](https://reactjs.org/docs/hooks-overview.html), which are functions that allow you to _hook into_ React state features from function components so that you can use React without classes.

 In React, you will likely come across the following hooks: `useState`, `useEffect`, `useRef`, `useCallback`, `useMemo`, `useContext`, and `useReducer`.